okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/common-hook-set-up-steps/main/index.md

 ## See also

-For background conceptual information on hooks, see [Event Hooks](/docs/concepts/event-hooks/) and [Inline Hooks](/docs/concepts/inline-hooks/).
+For background conceptual information on hooks, see [event hooks](/docs/concepts/event-hooks/) and [inline hooks](/docs/concepts/inline-hooks/).